ga4gh/vrs/docs/source/impl-guide/normalization.rst

       #. a `ReferenceLengthExpression` for the `state` using `d` as the `repeatSubunitLength`
          and the length of the modified `alternate sequence` as the `length`.

    #.
-If the Allele is not a reference-derived ambiguous insertion, return a new Allele using:
+Otherwise, return a new Allele using:

       i. a `location` using the modified `start` and `end`.